 Amici are civil rights groups interested in the promotion of civil liberties.

-Amici respectfully submit this brief to advance a key argument in support of affirming the district court's rulings denying the defendants' motion to dismiss the constitutional claims.1 The balance of equities and public interest weigh heavily in favor of enjoining President Trump's September 24, 2017 Executive Order, "Enhancing Vetting Capabilities and Processes for Detecting Attempted Entry into the United States by Terrorists or Other Public-Safety Threats" (the "Executive Order"), because it improperly promotes social categorization and stereotyping that endangers the lives and well-being of members of the Muslim faith.
+Amici respectfully submit this brief to advance a key argument in support of affirming the district court's ruling denying the defendants' motion to dismiss the claims.1 The evidentiary record supports plaintiffs' allegations that the travel ban was based on discriminatory stereotypes.
+The plaintiffs should be allowed to conduct discovery and litigate their constitutional challenges to President Trump's September 24, 2017 Executive Order, "Enhancing Vetting Capabilities and Processes for Detecting Attempted Entry into the United States by Terrorists or Other Public-Safety Threats" (the "Executive Order"), because it improperly promotes social categorization and stereotyping that endangers the lives and wellbeing of members of the Muslim faith.

 The Executive Order is the product of several centuries of Muslim stereotyping in this country, and harms even those who are not the direct victims of specific attacks on immigrants.
-The evidence demonstrates that, regardless of the Government's post-hoc explanations, the Executive Order was motivated by animus toward Muslims and improperly singled out, as a proxy, those born in the targeted majority-Muslim countries.
+The evidence demonstrates that, regardless of the Government's post-hoc explanations, the Executive Order was motivated by